wolfgangj/okami/README.md

 So the "start address of the definition" field in the dictionary actually contains the CFA (code field address).

 You can use `docol,` and `dodoes,` to make a colon definition or a "does" word.
-Since you can create a dictionary entry with `entry`, you could do:
+Since you can create a dictionary entry with `entry:`, you could do:

     \ a working definition, although without
     \ proper end given in dictionary: